ifct2017/ifct2017/README.md

 ask about composition of 528 key foods in India here: [ifct2017.github.io].

 Shown below is a text-query javascript API for search information through these tables.
 However, you may also add these to a database for more control over the query.

-A corpus consisting of columns, hierarchy, intakes, methods, nutrients, representations is available for use with UI.
+> A corpus consisting of columns, hierarchy, intakes, methods, nutrients,
-> CDN for corpus: [unpkg], [jsDelivr].
+> representations is available for use with UI: [unpkg], [jsDelivr].

 ```javascript
 const ifct2017 = require('ifct2017');